PostHog/posthog.com/contents/docs/webhooks/discord.md

 showTitle: true
 ---

-You can receive messages in Discord whenever any of your specified [actions](/docs/user-guides/actions) are triggered.
+You can send messages to Discord whenever an [action](/docs/user-guides/actions) triggers.

 ## How to setup the Discord webhook